microsoft/pxt-calliope/docs/device/pins.md

 ## ~

-*power input*: If the micro:bit is powered by USB or a battery, then you can use the 3V pin as a *power output* to power peripherals with.
+*power input*: If the Calliope mini is powered by USB or a battery, then you can use the 3V pin as a *power output* to power peripherals with.

 * **3V**: *3 volt power output* or *power input*.
-(1) *power output*: If the micro:bit is powered by USB or a battery, then you can use the 3V pin as a power output to power peripherals with; (2) *power input*: If the micro:bit is not being powered by USB or battery, you can use the 3V pin as a power input to power the micro:bit
+(1) *power output*: If the Calliope mini is powered by USB or a battery, then you can use the 3V pin as a power output to power peripherals with; (2) *power input*: If the Calliope mini is not being powered by USB or battery, you can use the 3V pin as a power input to power the Calliope mini
 * **GND**: attaches to ground in order to complete a circuit (required when using the 3V pin)

 If you hold the ‘GND’ pin with one hand, you can program the microbit to detect yourself touching the 0,1 or 2 pins with your other hand, giving you three more buttons to experiment with (you just used your body to complete an electrical circuit).

 ## Small pins

-There are 20 small pins numbered sequentially from 3-22 (these pins are not labeled on the micro:bit, however, they are labelled in the picture above).
+There are 20 small pins numbered sequentially from 3-22 (these pins are not labeled on the Calliope mini, however, they are labelled in the picture above).

-Unlike the three large pins that are dedicated to being used for external connections, some of the small pins are shared with other components on the micro:bit board.
-For example, pin 3 is shared with some of the LEDs on the screen of the micro:bit, so if you are using the screen to scroll messages, you can’t use this pin as well.
+Unlike the three large pins that are dedicated to being used for external connections, some of the small pins are shared with other components on the Calliope mini board.
+For example, pin 3 is shared with some of the LEDs on the screen of the Calliope mini, so if you are using the screen to scroll messages, you can’t use this pin as well.

 * **pin 3**: GPIO shared with LED Col 1 of the LED screen; can be used for ADC and digital I/O when the LED screen is turned off.
 * **pin 4**: GPIO shared with LED Col 2 of the LED screen; can be used for ADC and digital I/O when the LED screen is turned off.
 * **pin 5**: GPIO shared with Button A. This lets you trigger or detect a button "A" click externally.
 This pin has a pull-up resistor, which means that by default it is at voltage of 3V.
-To replace button A on the micro:bit with an external button, connect one end of the external button to pin 5 and the other end to GND.
+To replace button A on the Calliope mini with an external button, connect one end of the external button to pin 5 and the other end to GND.
 When the button is pressed, the voltage on pin 5 is pulled down to 0, which generates a button click event.
 * **pin 6**: GPIO shared with LED Col 9 of the LED screen;  can be used for digital I/O when the LED screen is turned off.
 * **pin 7**: GPIO shared with LED Col 8 of the LED screen; can be used for digital I/O when the LED screen is turned off.
 * **pin 8**: Dedicated GPIO, for sending and sensing digital signals.